New announcement. Learn more

 A/Prof Sophie Bond

 From Ōtepoti Dunedin, having grown up and studied there.
-She has previously worked in Geography schools at the University of Glasgow (Scotland) and Victoria University of Wellington before arriving back in Ōtepoti to take up her current position at the University of Otago’s Te Ihowhenua/School of Geography in 2013.
+A/Prof Bond has previously worked in Geography schools at the University of Glasgow (Scotland) and Victoria University of Wellington before arriving back in Ōtepoti to take up her current position at the University of Otago’s Te Ihowhenua/School of Geography in 2013.
 Her research and teaching is diverse, spanning environmental politics, resource conflicts, climate justice, and social justice.
 She is keenly aware of global and local socio-environmental challenges and seeks to create change through her research and teaching and is passionate about the ability of geography as a discipline to achieve this.

 Secretary